 Three of ResCap’s unsecured bonds rose following the news.
 The company’s 6.5 percent bonds that matured on June 1 climbed 23 percent to 19 cents on the dollar, the 6.5 percent bonds maturing next year rose 11 percent to 21 cents on the dollar, and the 6.875 percent bonds gained 8.1 percent to 20 cents, according to Trace, the bond-price reporting system of the Financial Industry Regulatory Authority.

 On June 1, unsecured creditors asked Glenn for permission to investigate deals that the bankrupt mortgage company made to help Ally avoid billions of dollars of potential legal liability.
 His approval in Manhattan gives the committee’s lawyers permission to interview witnesses under oath and subpoena documents.

 The committee’s request to look into the deals is routine in large corporate bankruptcies.
 Berkshire’s is rarer.
 Results of such investigations are usually given more weight by judges because they are considered independent.

 ResCap filed for bankruptcy May 14 with plans to sell most of its assets to Fortress Investment Group LLC.
-(FIG) Ally, a Detroit- based bank that specializes in car loans, supported the bankruptcy filing as a way to resolve legal claims related to mortgage-backed securities.
+(FIG:US) Ally, a Detroit- based bank that specializes in car loans, supported the bankruptcy filing as a way to resolve legal claims related to mortgage-backed securities.
 Ally is 74 percent-owned by the U.S. Treasury after receiving a bailout.